 Keep Your Counters Clear

 Avoiding clutter on your countertops will make your entire kitchen look cleaner.
-If you have all your appliances on your countertop plus a knife block and other kitchen related items it will look cluttered.
+If you have all your appliances on your countertop plus a knife block and other kitchen related items it will look cluttered and messy.

 Keeping only a couple of small appliances on your countertops and storing the rest away will help your kitchen look cleaner.